ShawnMurdzek-NOAA/direct_ceilometer_DA/README.md

 conda activate {ENV_PREFIX}
 ```

 The program requires a single YAML input file.
-Examples can be found in the `tests/` directory.
+Examples can be found in the `tests/` directory and more details can be found in `README_inputs.md`.
 The program can be run using the following command, with `{YAML}` replaced with the input YAML file name:

 `python ceilometer_obs_enkf.py {YAML}`